knightsUCF/SpaceGame/marketing/readme.md

 Also if we put an anthropological twist on a lot of the stuff, especially that we can sign our name saying we received a degree in anthropology (when the user clicks on About the author, or some author signature, the author studied anthropology and received a bachelor's of anthropology), this gives us credence to write about these things, especially when we talk about how in a few short years the Internet has completely changed our way of life drastically the first time in a few hundred thousand years...

 Also in the about section the author receieved his degree in anthropology, and is currently developing a game in VR.
 Wishlist the game on Steam here, or go here for the link.

+# Marketing Personality and Website

+The website title should be something catchy this is a "catch all" phrase for both the game development company and also the symposium of articles on the state of technology in the 21st century.

+So we could say the author is a game developer, to attract attention and give some credence along with the anthropology background.

+We could even have a general article which is Anthropology and Technology.
+What would make us stand out right away from the crowd, is by providing professional citations.
+Articles with lots of citations rise up as cream of the crop to the top of the Google search algorithm.